ecmwf-actions/build-package/README.md

 ### `dependencies`

 The list of dependency repositories to build from, in correct order.
 Repository names should follow the standard Github `owner/name` format.
 To specify different branch name per repository, use `owner/name@branch_name` format.
+To specify specific tag name per repository, use `owner/name@refs/tags/tag_name` format.
 **Multiline Support:** yes

 ### `dependency_branch`

-**Required** The default branch name for dependency repositories.
-Will be ignored if the branch name is specified per repository, see [dependencies](#dependencies) input.
+**Required** The default branch (or tag) name for dependency repositories.
+Will be ignored if the branch (or tag) name is specified per repository, see [dependencies](#dependencies) input.
+To specify specific tag name, use `refs/tags/tag_name` format.
 **Default:** `${{ github.ref }}`

 ### `force_build`